Transportation in Kingston

 Bike theft is common on Queen’s Campus.
 Do not bring expensive bicycles to campus.
 Make sure to lock any bike you do bring to campus securely.
 There are bike racks outside of most buildings on campus.
 Bike locks can be purchased anywhere you buy bikes and at Canadian Tire, located at 59 Bath Road.
 Campus Security offers advice about bicycles.

-If you are looking for an inexpensive bicycles you can try:
+If you want to buy an inexpensive bicycle you can try: